Kushagra-Yadav/LEETCODE_POTD/README.md

   Now connect next of left with list2 head and list2 last element with next of right and return list1.
 }}

 {{
+21-03-2024
+ Standard reverse linked list question.
+ Have prev curr and nxt in sequence
+ No connect curr with prev and make prev as curr and curr as nxt At end when curr is null return prev as it will head of reversed linked list.
+}}

+{{
 16-01-2024